kotlin-orm/ktorm/README.md

 > Naming Strategy: It's highly recommended to name your entity classes by singular nouns, name table objects by plurals (eg. Employee/Employees, Department/Departments).

 Now that column bindings are configured, so we can use [sequence APIs](#Entity-Sequence-APIs) to perform many operations on entities.
 Let's add two extension properties for `Database` first.
-These properties return new created sequence objects via `sequenceOf` and they can help use improve the readability of the code:
+These properties return new created sequence objects via `sequenceOf` and they can help us improve the readability of the code:

 ```kotlin
 val Database.departments get() = this.sequenceOf(Departments)